quic/sense/README.md

  as a powerful feature extractor that will reduce the amount of data you need to build your project.

 #### Step 1: Data preparation

-Prepare the training and validation videos for each of the desired classes (labels) and organise them in this manner:
+First, run the `tools/dataset_manager/dataset_manager.py` script and open http://127.0.0.1:5000/ in your browser.
+There you can set up a new project in a location of your choice and specify the classes that you want to collect.

+The tool will prepare the following file structure for your project, so you can insert the recorded videos into the corresponding folders:

 ```
 /path/to/your/dataset/
 ├── videos_train
-│   ├── label1
+│   ├── class1
 │   │   ├── video1.mp4
 │   │   ├── video2.mp4
 │   │   └── ...
-│   ├── label2
+│   ├── class2
 │   │   ├── video3.mp4
 │   │   ├── video4.mp4
 │   │   └── ...
 │   └── ...
-└── videos_valid
+├── videos_valid
-    ├── label1
+│   ├── class1
-    │   ├── video5.mp4
+│   │   ├── video5.mp4
-    │   ├── video6.mp4
+│   │   ├── video6.mp4
+│   │   └── ...
+│   ├── class2
+│   │   ├── video7.mp4
+│   │   ├── video8.mp4
+│   │   └── ...
 │   └── ...
-    ├── label2
-    │   ├── video7.mp4
-    │   ├── video8.mp4
-    │   └── ...
-    └── ...
+└── project_config.json
 ```
 - Two top-level folders: one for the training data, one for the validation data.
-- One sub-folder for each label with as many videos as you want (but at least one!)
+- One sub-folder for each class with as many videos as you want (but at least one!)
 - Requirement: videos should have a framerate of 16 fps or higher.

 In some cases, as few as 2-5 videos per class have been enough to achieve excellent performance!